mia-platform-marketplace/React-App-Template/README.md

 Once here select the environment and the branch you have worked on and confirm your choices clicking on the *deploy* button.
 When the deploy process is finished you will receveive a pop-up message that will inform you.
 Step 5 of [Microservice from template - Get started](https://docs.mia-platform.eu/development_suite/api-console/api-design/custom_microservice_get_started/#5-deploy-the-project-through-the-api-console) section of Mia-Platform documentation will explain in detail how to correctly deploy your project.

-Now, if you copy/paste the following url in the search bar of your broser (remember to replace `<YOUR_PROJECT_HOST>` with the real host of your project):
+Now, if you copy/paste the following url in the search bar of your browser (remember to replace `<YOUR_PROJECT_HOST>` with the real host of your project):

 ```shell
 curl <YOUR_PROJECT_HOST>/react/